Nasiruddin Nasrat Shah: Reign

 After his father's death in 1519, Nasrat rose to the throne as Nasiruddin Nasrat Shah.
-Instead of blinding or imprisoning his seventeen brothers, he gave them grand titles and positions in his government.
-His brother Mahmud had served as an ameer during his brother's reign, at least till 1526, and the 20th-century historian Jadunath Sarkar suggests that Mahmud, whose personal name was Abul Badr, was the heir apparent due to his early usage of royal insignia.
+Instead of blinding or imprisoning his brothers, he gave them grand titles and positions in his government.
+His brother Mahmud had served as an ameer during his brother's reign, at least till 1526, and historian Jadunath Sarkar suggests that Mahmud, whose personal name was Abdul Badr, was the heir apparent due to his early usage of royal insignia.

 Following the policies of his father, Nasrat Shah expanded the Sultanate territory early on in his reign and Khalifatabad emerged as an important mint-town.
+Nasrat took advantage of the collapse of the Lodi authority in Bihar, and entering into an alliance with the Lohani rebels, annexed the lands up to Tons river soon after 1522.
 Under Nasrat Shah, the Sultanate pushed into the Mithila region and annexed the ruling Oiniwar dynasty in 1526 with the ruler of the Oiniwars, Laksminathasimha, being killed in battle.
+After conquering Mithila, Nasrat put his brothers-in-law, Alauddin and Makhdum Alam in charge of administration of the conquered region.

 Following Babur's invasion of India, Mahmud Lodi and his Afghan confederates fled to Bengal for safety.
 In 1527, Babur despatched an envoy to Bengal in order to deduce Nasrat Shah's attitude towards Mughal ascendency and collect some information regarding Bengal.
 Nasrat Shah did not respond and imprisoned the envoy.
 However, Nasrat Shah later negotiated peace deals and freed the envoy, in order to send gifts to Babur via his own envoy named Ismail Mita.
 Babur was pleased with the response; describing Nasrat as one of the great rulers of the Indian subcontinent, praising Bengali soldiers for their gunnery and navy, and recognised the loyalty of Bengalis for their leader.

 After being pestered by the Afghans, the Mughals declared war against them and their Bengali allies.
 Attempting to defeat the Afghans on the way, the Mughals proceeded towards Bengal.
+In response, the Afgan coalition under Mahmud and Sher Khan attacked Chunar and Benaras, while Nasrat sent his general Qutb Khan to attack Lucknow from the rear.
+However, while Sher was successful in taking Benaras and Qutb Khan fought off several Mughal detachments, Mahmud failed to achieve his objective and fled at the news of Babur's approach.
 Babur took control of Tirhut before stopping at Buxar, where he requested Bengal to dismiss their troops camped at the banks of the Ghaghara.
 Nasrat Shah's refusal led to the Battle of Ghaghra, taking place on 6 May 1529, in which the Mughals fought the Afghans and Bengalis.
 The Mughal Empire were victorious, and their territory extended to the Ghaghara's eastern bank in Bihar though they did not penetrate Bengal.
-Nasrat Shah maintained Bengal's status as an independent nation.
+Nasrat Shah sued for peace, and thus maintained Bengal's status as an independent nation.